CIDRAM/CIDRAM/_docs/readme.en.md

 - This value should correspond to the "secret key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard.

 "expiry"
-- In order to remember when a user has successfully passed a reCAPTCHA instance, for future page requests, CIDRAM generates a standard HTTP cookie containing a hash which corresponds to an internal record containing that same hash.
-Future page requests will use these corresponding hashes to authenticate that a user has previously already passed a reCAPTCHA instance.
-For how many hours should these hashes remain valid?
+- When "lockuser" is true (default), in order to remember when a user has successfully passed a reCAPTCHA instance, for future page requests, CIDRAM generates a standard HTTP cookie containing a hash which corresponds to an internal record containing that same hash; Future page requests will use these corresponding hashes to authenticate that a user has previously already passed a reCAPTCHA instance.
+When "lockuser" is false, an IP whitelist is used to determine whether requests should be permitted from the IP of inbound requests; Entries are added to this whitelist when the reCAPTCHA instance is successfully passed.
+For how many hours should these cookies, hashes and whitelist entries remain valid?
 Default = 720 (1 month).

 "logfile"
 - Log all reCAPTCHA attempts?
 If yes, specify the name to use for the logfile.
 If no, leave this variable blank.
-Example: logfile='recaptcha.txt'

 *Useful tip: If you want, you can append date/time information to the names of your logfiles by including these in the name: `{yyyy}` for complete year, `{yy}` for abbreviated year, `{mm}` for month, `{dd}` for day, `{hh}` for hour.*